Dimakoua/dailypick/content/blog/posts/2025-09-22-level-up-your-team-retrospectives-fun-fair-activities-to-boost-engagement.md

 **Embrace Fun and Fairness for a More Engaged Team**

 By incorporating these fun and fair activities into your retrospectives, you'll create a more engaging, collaborative, and ultimately more productive team environment.
 Remember, a little creativity and a commitment to fairness can go a long way in transforming your team’s retrospective experiences from tedious to transformative.
+Want a research-backed angle to share with leadership?
+The book *Agile Retrospectives* by Derby & Larsen (via [O’Reilly overview](https://www.oreilly.com/library/view/agile-retrospectives/9781680500348/)) highlights how varied formats increase learning—Daily Pick simply brings those formats to life.

 **Ready to revolutionize your team's decision-making and retrospectives?
 Explore the full range of Daily Pick's fun, fair, and fast tools at [dailypick.dev](https://dailypick.dev).**